CodinGame/codingame-sdk-assets/README.md

 ## Assets packs to use in the CodinGame SDK

 Feel free to clone and contribute.
-Assets are free to use in the CodinGame SDK (or for any commercial project).
+Assets are free to use in the CodinGame SDK (or for any project).
 Most of the resources are licensed and distributed under the terms of [CC0](https://creativecommons.org/share-your-work/public-domain/cc0) (or accompagned with a dedicated licence file if different)

 ### Packs
 The pack folder contains ready to use assets for different type of games / universes.